-- 3. The tribunal's jurisdiction is set out under sections 3.1 and 3.6 of the Civil Resolution Tribunal Act (Act).
-The applicable tribunal rules are those in place at the time the Dispute Notice is issued. - The tribunal will make a binding decision without the participation of the respondent(s).
+- 3. The tribunal's jurisdiction is set out under sections 118 and 121 of the Civil Resolution Tribunal Act (CRTA).
+The applicable tribunal rules are those in place at the time the Dispute Notice is issued. - 4.
+The tribunal will make a binding decision without the participation of the respondent(s).
 The tribunal will send the parties a copy of the final decision and order. - 5.
-Under the Act and the tribunal's rules, in resolving this dispute the tribunal may order a party to do or stop doing something, pay money or make an order that includes any terms or conditions the tribunal considers appropriate.
+Where permitted under the CRTA and the tribunal's rules, in resolving this dispute the tribunal may order a party to do or stop doing something, pay money or make an order that includes any terms or conditions the tribunal considers appropriate.